 To apply for a Year 7 scholarship, please contact Mrs McEwan in the first instance who will forward registration and scholarships forms.
 She can be contacted by calling 01482 657016 or email firstname.lastname@example.org you can also complete a prospectus request form for information to be posted to you.

-Applications (to include a registration fee of £25) must be received by 16:00 on Monday 9 January 2017.
+Music scholar applications must be received by 16:00 on Wednesday 9 January 2018.
 The school will be unable to consider applications received after this date.

 What is expected of scholars?